FSA okays start-up investment website for public

-Volatile markets, low interest rates and crimped bank lending have boosted the popularity of crowdfunding, which, according to Massolution, a firm specialising in the sector, raised 1.2 billion euros ($1.6 billion) globally in 2011.
+Volatile markets, low interest rates and crimped bank lending have boosted the popularity of crowdfunding, which, according to Massolution, a firm specialising in the sector, raised 1.2 billion euros (1.0 billion pounds) globally in 2011.

-Many such websites now offer members of the public small stakes in companies for investments of as little as 10 pounds ($16), and both British and U.S. regulators have warned investors of the risks involved.
+Many such websites now offer members of the public small stakes in companies for investments of as little as 10 pounds, and both British and U.S. regulators have warned investors of the risks involved.

 There is no Europe-wide regulation in place for crowdfunding websites and the United States is in the process of drafting rules that would govern the sector.